justinmnge/asteroid_game/README.md

 # README

-Welcome to **Asteroids**!
-This classic arcade game has been recreated using Pygame, where you'll pilot a spaceship in a hostile asteroid field.
-Your goal is to survive as long as possible by shooting down as many asteroids you can while avoiding collisions.
+Welcome to **Asteroids!**, the ultimate space adventure!
+Strap in and take control of your spaceship as you navigate through a chaotic asteroid field.
+Blast as many asteroids as you can, dodge incoming debris, and see how long you can survive in this high-octane Pygame-powered remake of the classic arcade hit!

 ![asteroids2](https://github.com/user-attachments/assets/e8e26d70-6d19-4860-9d1f-ba542ccc85c1)